Insight Labs (Part 1)

 Lab 2: 11:50 AM – 12:15 PM

-Insight Lab #1 – Kill Creative Fatigue Before it Kills Your Performance
+Insight Lab #1 – Combatting Creative Fatigue: Producing for Performance

 Even if Creative is not an afterthought, the failure to refresh your creative will cost you more than you think.
 In this insights lab, we’ll talk about how you plan for production, refreshes, and reuse.
 We will also look at key ways for your brand to always keep your creative fresh and exciting to consumers.